SpongePowered/SpongeDocs/source/faq.rst

 Yes there will be.
 The plugin repository, to be called **Ore** is in the works.
 The details are still being debated.
-You can take part in the discussion here https://forums.spongepowered.org/t/plugin-hosting/1150, or even assist its' development on GitHub.
+You can take part in the discussion here https://forums.spongepowered.org/t/plugin-hosting/1150, or even assist its development on GitHub.

 What Does This Mean for the Players?
 ------------------------------------

 Players should not notice anything different about the servers you know and love.
-Sponge is just an API that allows developers to create plugins just like before when using bukkit.
+Sponge is just an API that allows developers to create plugins.

 What are Sponge Mods?
 ---------------------